labianchin/dotfiles/Readme.md

 ## Full Install

-**Warning:** full install is not recommended as it might overwrite things you don't want.
+**Warning:** full install is not recommended as it might install and overwrite many things.
 Check the install specifics for tools such vim and tmux.

 ```
 git clone https://github.com/labianchin/dotfiles.git ~/.dotfiles && bash ~/.dotfiles/install.sh